divyang7998/Nursery-Learning-App/README.md

 References
 1. Special Thanks to https://slidesgo.com/theme/back-to-school-social-media
-    Used there templates as a background images for this.
+    Used the PPT template as a background images for this.

 2. Videos I Referred
     https://www.youtube.com/watch?v=nluP-HkvfGM